MobinaYousefian/profile-page/README.md

 # profile-page
 This is a profile page designed to show one`s avatar picture alongside their profile numbers and details.
-This designed is not responsive.
+This design is not responsive.